 8. Anti-haven rules (applicable to offshore companies)

-Full list of tax havens is prescribed by the Cabinet of Ministers Regulations of 26 June 2001 No. 276 available here.
+Full list of tax havens is prescribed by the Cabinet of Ministers Regulations of 7 November 2017 No. 655 and is available here.

 9. Tax efficient exit